syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Exporting.md

 * .jxr
 * .tiff

-The following code snippet shows how to export SfPivotChart to an image.
+The following code snippet shows how to export UWP Pivot Chart to an image.

 {% tabs %}